Mathematics, University of Oxford

 How has your programme contributed to your career success?

-As a mathematician, many of the more quantitative courses were of limited added value to me and so I focused on more subjective, qualitative courses that I personally found more challenging and rewarding.
-I use many of the insights gleaned from these courses on a daily basis, helping me to have much more valuable engagements with the startups I mentor.
+As a mathematician, many of the more quantitative subjects throughout the programme were of limited added value to me and so I focused on more subjective, qualitative programmes that I personally found more challenging and rewarding.
+I use many of the insights gleaned from these subjects on a daily basis, helping me to have much more valuable engagements with the startups I mentor.

 How do you plan to use the skills and knowledge you gained during the programme within your career going forward?